 Dekmantel, in its 11 year tenure as a DJ crew and events brand, has always been an institution synonymous with quality, representing all corners of the dance music continuum, working closely with a core of local Amsterdam artists as well as associates from around the world.
-Alongside outposts in Sao Paulo, the sixth edition of the eponymous festival, held in Amsterdamse Bos, achieved near perfection in its execution: expertly and efficiently run to ensure peak enjoyment for festival goers, and more importantly an inspired lineup, drawing from its key associates as well as more leftfield selections handpicked from around the globe.
+Alongside outposts in Sao Paulo and Tisno, the sixth edition of the eponymous festival, held in Amsterdamse Bos, achieved near perfection in its execution: expertly and efficiently run to ensure peak enjoyment for festival goers, and more importantly an inspired lineup, drawing from its key associates as well as more leftfield selections handpicked from around the globe.

 Going against the grain of the usual big name festival headliners, Dekmantel placed faith in the music and its reputation first to drive ticket sales (which sold out in record time) and as one RA commenter astutely stated, “it takes balls and self confidence to go from Dixon and Tale Of Us to A.R.E and Gesloten Cirkel in only 3 years.”

 Big name hitters like Jamie xx were given opening slots as well as never before seen (or imagined) bespoke b2b sets, like Special Request and Source Direct, gave the festival programming an arguable edge over any in the world.
 Below are 5 key performances from separate stages over a magical 3 days across the festival.